okTurtles/dnschain/docs/Security-Model.md

 Pros:

+- Simple to implement and provides great security.
-- Smaller client-side footprint than SPV (no need to store all blockchain headers or rebuild Merkle tree proofs).
-This can also result in faster connections.
+- Low client-side footprint (no need to store all blockchain headers and rebuild Merkle tree proofs).
+This might result in faster connections.
 - Might support more types of blockchains because Merkle roots do not need to be stored in the blockchain (but see con about pruning).

 Cons: